-What Is The Most Secure Raised Toilet Seat ?
+The Most Secure Raised Toilet Seat ?
+How To Make The Right Choice ?
+50 + Examples

-Just like you probably have, I have seen some pretty ropey and wobbly raised toilet seats, and as I wouldn’t have my mom using them, I don’t think your loved ones should either.
-In this article I am going to outline the most secure raised toilet seats for our elderly or disabled loved ones.
+Just as you probably have, I have seen, and tried out, some pretty ropey, and wobbly, raised toilet seats.
+And as I wouldn’t have my mom using them, I don’t think your loved ones should either.
+In this article, I am going to outline the most secure raised toilet seats for our elderly, or disabled, loved ones.

-It is very common for the elderly to use them in some form.
+It is very common for the elderly to use them in some form, or other.

 As my mom’s caregiver, I have crossed paths with a number of different types of raised toilet seat, and wasn’t really that satisfied, as the mounting systems were not that tight and the seats wobbled quite a lot.

-In the end my mom decided to use a bedside commode as a raised toilet seat.
+In the end, my mom decided to use a bedside commode as her raised toilet seat.

 As mom has gained in strength with time, we have been able to adjust the height for her, slightly lowering it.